hannesdelbeke/brain/Obsidian special formatting.md

 ```

 > [!BUG]
-> below text breaks with mkdocs when converted to HTML, until that bug is unresolved, see the code sample above. keeping this to repro
+> below text breaks with mkdocs when converted to HTML, until that bug is unresolved, see the code sample above. keeping this to repro [[my digital garden dev]]

 -   `%%` for comment blocks
 -   `^blockid` for block identifiers